-The adaptive scheduling approach that Akerele et al. have devised enables WSNs to collaborate with the optical network unit (ONU) to shorten the latency for high priority traffic.
-Using simulations, the authors demonstrate how they proposed QoS mechanism can lower the end-to-end delay in both long-reach passive optical networks (LR-PONs) and the Fi-WSN system.
+The adaptive scheduling approach that Akerele et al. have devised enables WSNs to collaborate with the ONU to shorten the latency for high-priority traffic.
+Using simulations, the authors demonstrate how they proposed QoS mechanism can lower the end-to-end delay in both LR-PONs and the Fi-WSN system.
 [9].
-A deep reinforcement learning model for adaptive bandwidth distribution in fibre-wireless convergent networks has been presented by Liu et al., taking into account the dynamic nature of traffic demands.
+A deep RL model for adaptive bandwidth distribution in fiberwireless convergent networks has been presented by Liu et al., taking into account the dynamic nature of traffic demands.
 Comparing the model to fixed allocation schemes, the methodology improves network speed and capacity usage dramatically [10].
 An orthogonal frequency division multiple access-based passive optical network with an all-optical virtual private network (VPN) enabling dynamic bandwidth allocation (DBA) has been proposed by Kim et al. Using a microwave photonic bandpass filter (MP-BPF), the VPN signal can be transmitted without requiring any electrical conversion.
 By changing the MP-BPF's free spectral range and allocating appropriate subcarriers, the DBA is put into practice [11].
-In a modified ONoC.
-Kim et al. have presented OSNR-aware wavelength allocation and branching algorithms for multicast routing (OWBM) that are suited for an HGC platform.
+In a modified ONoC, Kim et al. have presented optical signal-to-noise ratio (OSNR)-aware wavelength allocation and branching algorithms for multicast routing (OWBM) that are suited for an hybrid graph coloring (HGC) platform.
 By creating independent routing paths in the divided destination nodes that ensure no routing path overlaps between the partitions, OWBM improves the efficiency of the wavelength resource [12].
-A 20 km standard single mode fibre is used to show hexagonal QAM-based 4D AMO-OFDM transmission for two optical network units (ONUs) with a total data rate of 21 Gbps.
+A 20 km standard single-mode fiber is used to show hexagonal QAM-based 4D Asynchronous Mach Optical-OFDM transmission for two ONUs with a total data rate of 21 Gbps.
 Park et al. have studied this topic [13].
-In order to address the heterogeneous ONU delays issue for lowlatency and energy-efficient EPONs, Li et al. have suggested a resource allocation scheme [14].
-In order to enable elastic optical networks to dynamically allocate bandwidth in a way that can adapt to changing demand, Wang et al. have studied the use of deep reinforcement learning [15].
-A method that successfully lowers network latency and boosts energy efficiency has been proposed by Li et al. The suggested approach can lower the average one-way packet delay by at least 28.9% when compared to the traditional Interleaved Polling with Adaptive Cycle Time scheme, which uses the ONU doze mode and the shortest propagation delay first rule [16].
-In an effort to improve network efficiency and responsiveness, Shi et al. have investigated the combination of edge computing and reinforcement learning for dynamic bandwidth distribution in optical networks [17].
+In order to address the heterogeneous ONU delays issue for low-latency and energy-efficient EPONs, Li et al. have suggested a resource allocation scheme [14].
+In order to enable elastic optical networks to dynamically allocate bandwidth in a way that can adapt to changing demand, Wang et al. have studied the use of deep RL [15].
+A method that successfully lowers network latency and boosts energy efficiency has been proposed by Li et al. The suggested approach can lower the average one-way packet delay by at least 28.9% when compared to the traditional Interleaved Polling with Adaptive Cycle Time scheme, which uses the ONU doze mode and the shortest propagation delay first rule [14].
+In an effort to improve network efficiency and responsiveness, Shi et al. have investigated the combination of edge computing and RL for dynamic bandwidth distribution in optical networks [16].